Merlijn Twaalfhoven

-Merlijn Twaalfhoven (Wapserveen, The Netherlands, February 14, 1976) is a Dutch composer, speaker, writer, and designer of music projects.
+Merlijn Twaalfhoven is a Dutch composer, speaker, writer, and designer of music projects.
 In his works he explores latitude, imagination, and a role for art in social issues such as inequality, and the transition to a sustainable society.
 He has designed numerous unconventional music and theater projects and has worked in conflict areas and refugee camps.
 He also wrote the Dutch book: "Het is aan ons" (it's up to us), Why We Need the Artist Within to Save the World.
 (Atlas Contact, 2020).

+Early life and career

-Twaalfhoven grew up in Wapserveen, the son of musical parents.
+Twaalfhoven was born and grew up in Wapserveen, the son of musical parents.
 As a high school student, he participated in the art competition for Dutch youth "Kunstbende", performing his own compositions.
 He remains a member of Kunstbende Originals to this day.
 He also performed at the Shakespeare Theater in Diever.

 In 1996, he toured Bosnia as a violist with the Ricciotti Ensemble, shortly after the Balkan War.
 The orchestra was accompanied by Dutch IFOR soldiers and performed for orphans, among others.

 Twaalfhoven studied viola and composition (under Daan Manneke) at the Amsterdam Conservatory, with a specific interest in improvisation, ethnomusicology, and contemporary music with South Indian techniques.
 While still at the conservatory, he designed and organized concerts in unusual locations, often in collaboration with actors and dancers.